mnot/I-D/http-key/draft.md

 response can be used to satisfy a given request.
 When a cache fully implements this mechanism, it MAY ignore the Vary response header field.

+User agents can use this information to discover if additional content negotiation header fields might influence the resulting response.

-Its value is a comma-delimited list of selecting header fields (just as with Vary), with zero to many modifiers to each, delimited by semicolons.
+The Key field-value is a comma-delimited list of selecting header fields (similar to Vary), with zero to many modifiers to each, delimited by semicolons.
+Whitespace is not allowed in the field-value between each field-name and its parameter set.

 ~~~
-  Key = 1#field-name *( OWS ";" OWS parameter )
+  Key = 1#field-name *( ";" parameter )
 ~~~

-The following headers therefore have identical semantics:
+The following header fields therefore have identical semantics:

 ~~~
   Vary: Accept-Encoding, Accept-Language